Comparison of e-book formats

 The following is a comparison of e-book formats used to create and publish e-books.

-The EPUB format is the most widely supported e-book format, supported by most e-book readers including Amazon Kindle (Note: As of 2022, Kindle devices support importing EPUB files, removing MOBI importing) devices.
+The EPUB format is the most widely supported e-book format, supported by most e-book readers, including Kobo eReader devices, Amazon Kindle devices being an exception.
 Most e-book readers also support the PDF and plain text formats.
 E-book software, like the cross-platform Calibre, can be used to convert e-books from one format to another, as well as to create, edit and publish e-books.

 Format descriptions

 Formats available include, but are not limited to: